TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

 --------------

 The following features provide information and control for the user of the Kookaberry:
-1. Display – located on the front, the display is monochrome with cyan (light-blue) pixels.
+1. Display, located on the front, is monochrome with cyan (light-blue) pixels.
 It is capable of displaying text and simple line and dot graphics.
 The dimensions of the display are 128 pixels wide by 64 pixels high.
 2. Pushbuttons labelled A, B, C and D.  These are able to be read by scripts on the Kookaberry and their functions are configured by those scripts.
 3. LEDs – there are three LEDs (green, orange, and red) which can be controlled by the Kookaberry scripts.
 4. Reset Button – is located on the rear-top of the Kookaberry.
 It is used to reset the Kookaberry back to its initial start-up conditions,